-410 Nongbri, Brent (2013).
+9 Nongbri, Brent (2013).
 Before Religion: A History of a Modern Concept. p.
 152. Harrison, Peter (1990).
 'Religion' and the Religions in the English Enlightenment.
 Cambridge: Cambridge University Press. p.
 1.

-412 Durkheim, Émile, (1915), The Elementary Forms of the Religious Life: A Study in Religious Sociology (translated by J. W. Swain), London: Allen & Unwin.
-413 (1844)
+11 Durkheim, Émile, (1915), The Elementary Forms of the Religious Life: A Study in Religious Sociology (translated by J. W. Swain), London: Allen & Unwin.

-414 Schmidt, p.
+13 Schmidt, p.
 15

-and Parrinder the African is notoriously and incurably religious; religion pervades every fibre of his life and worldviews such that there is a thin line between his culture and religions.
+In summary, it can be supposed that religion is a system of thoughts, feelings, and actions that is shared by a people and that gives them an object of devotion.
+A code of behaviour by which persons may examine the personal and social consequences of their actions; and a frame of reference by which individuals may relate to themselves and the universe.
+In all these submissions, one thing is clear, and that is, religion is so much important to human existence and survival such that it cannot simply be ignored.
+Particularly, as submitted by Mbiti and Parrinder the African is notoriously and incurably religious; religion pervades every fibre of his life and worldviews such that there is a thin line between his culture and religions.
 As a result, the Africans attitude to towards religions is full of deep venerations, devotion, dedication as well as rites and rituals.